-The Center for Women's and Gender Studies (CWGS) familiarizes students with an interdisciplinary theoretical framework in which gender is the central category of analysis.
+The Center for Women's and Gender Studies (CWGS) familiarizes students with an interdisciplinary framework in which gender is the central category of analysis.
 Courses and cultural events encourage critical thinking, writing, and speaking about gender throughout history, around the world, and across the disciplines.
-Through curricular and co-curricular programming, CWGS provides opportunities for the campus community to examine cultural assumptions about gender as it intersects with race, class, ethnicity, age, sexual orientation and disability, facilitating critical thinking about the interrelationship of gender and power.
+Through curricular and co-curricular programming, CWGS provides opportunities for the campus community to examine cultural assumptions about gender as it intersects with race, class, ethnicity, age, sexual orientation and disability, facilitating critical thinking about the interrelationship between gender and power.
 The CWGS serves as the coordinating site for coursework in Women's and Gender Studies.
-USC Upstate offers a minor in Women's and Gender Studies.
+USC Upstate offers a minor and certificate in Women's and Gender Studies.
 Specific requirements for the minor are listed below.
 A major in interdisciplinary studies with a single area of focus in Women's and Gender Studies is also available.
 For more details on this opportunity, consult with the Directors of Interdisciplinary Studies and Women's and Gender Studies.

-Minor in Women's & Gender Studies
+Minor in Women's & Gender Studies1

-Introductory Course 3
+Introductory Course 2 3

 credit hrs.
 Completed

 WGST U101: Introduction to Women's and Gender Studies

 Theory Course 3

 WGST U301: Feminist Theory and Methods

 Additional Courses 12

-12 credit hours from the following list, with no any individual discipline (except WGST), and r within the student's major program (cannot major and minor). o more than o ne course from
+12 credit hours from the following list, with no any individual discipline (except WGST), and r within the student's major program

-ARTH U301:Women and Art
+ARTH U301:Women and Gender in Art

+CRJU U352: Sexual Misconduct

 CRJU U382: Women and Crime

 ENGL U389: Gay and Lesbian Literature

 ENGL U437: Women Writers

 HIST U351: Women in Early Modern Europe a

 HIST U352: Women in Modern Europe and An

+HIST U378: Women and Gender in Modern Chi

 HIST U496: Topics in Women's History

 JOUR U450: Women in the Media

 POLI U350: Women and American Politics

-POLI U420: Women and Politics: A Global Perspective
+POLI U420: Women and Politics: A Global Pers pective

 PSYC U442: Psychology of Women

 RELG U306: Religion and Gender

 SOCY U335: Fat Studies

 SOCY U337: Gender and Society

-SOCY U339: Women and Armed Conflict

 SPCH U350: Communication and Gender

 WGST U345: Girls Studies

 WGST U355: U.S. Women's Movement

+WGST U365: LGBTQ Studies

+WGST U375: Feminist Disability Studies

+WGST U380: Gender, Disability, Eugenics: US and Germany, 1900-1945

+WGST U385: Mad Feminism

-WGST U398: Topics in Women's and Gender Studies4
+WGST U398: Topics in Women's and Gender Studies 4

 WGST U399: Independent Study

 WGST U499: Internships

+Total Hours Required 18

-- 1 Minimum grade of "C" for all courses required. - 2 Course may also be used to satisfy general education requirements.
-If used for general education, students will have satisfied the requirement for the minor and will be excused from the credit hour requirements for the preparatory course. - 3 With the written approval of the director of Women's and Gender Studies, students may apply relevant special topics courses, one-time only courses, internships and independent studies to the minor. - 4 This course may be repeated for credit when topics vary.
+Minimum grade of "C" for all courses required.
+Course may also be used to satisfy general education requirements.
+If used for students will have satisfied the requirement for the minor and will be excu- hour requirements for the preparatory course.
+With the written approval of the director of Women's and Gender Studies, so relevant special topics courses, one-time only courses, internships and inder the minor. sed from the credit tudents may apply

+4 This course may be repeated for credit when topics vary.